 My work as a designer has everything to do with my approach to making picture books.

 While working as a graphic designer, I became fascinated with the different ways words and images can interact with each.
 And that is what inspired me to make picture books.
-As it turns out many qualities that I looked for in my trademarks — such as economy, timelessness, ambiguity, and humor — are also qualities I strive for in my picture books.
+As it turns out, many qualities that I looked for in my trademarks — such as economy, timelessness, ambiguity, and humor — are also qualities I strive for in my picture books.

 My Heart Is Like a Zoo and Perfect Square began as visual exercises.
 I made lots of animals out of hearts and lots of pictures from modified squares before knowing what sort of stories the shapes might want to tell.